Quick Summary

 - Construction and engineering

-Reality check: CAPM alone won’t make you a project manager overnight.
+CAPM alone won’t make you a project manager overnight.
 It proves you understand the fundamentals, but employers still want to see how you apply that knowledge to solve real problems.

-Maintaining Your Certification
+Maintaining Your CAPM Certification

-CAPM requires 15 PDUs (Professional Development Units) per year to stay current.
-This is actually easier than it sounds:
+CAPM requires 15 PDUs per year (Professional Development Units) to stay current.

-Most people earn more PDUs than required without trying.
+This is actually easier than it sounds, and most people earn more PDUs than required without trying.

-Planning Your PMP Transition
+PMP Transition Plan

 The experience you gain applying CAPM knowledge makes the PMP much more achievable.
 You’ll understand the concepts from practical application, not just theoretical study.